pmunts/muntsos/README.md

 <http://repo.munts.com/debian12> (Debian package repository)
 <http://repo.munts.com/muntsos/toolchain-debs> (just the package files).

-x86-64 RPM packages containing the exact same binaries and known to work on Fedora 40 and RHEL 9.1 and its derivatives are available at:
+x86-64 RPM packages containing the exact same binaries, and known to work on Fedora 40 and RHEL 9.1 and its derivatives, are available at:

 <http://repo.munts.com/muntsos/toolchain-rpms>